-I am selling my property – am I effected?
+I am selling my property – am I affected?

-Yes: if you own a septic tank or sewage treatment plant that discharges sewage into the watercourse or onto open ground, then you will need to replace or upgrade it to meet Environmental Standards.
+Yes: If you own a septic tank or sewage treatment plant that discharges sewage into watercourse or open ground, then you will need to replace or upgrade it.
 This needs to be done, or a plan in place, before exchanging.

 Environment Law – Overview

 All sewage discharges need to meet environment laws.
-This is either by obtaining and Environmental Permit, or if it’s a small household discharge then you maybe able to operate under General Binding Rules for small sewage discharges.
+This is either by obtaining an Environmental Permit or, if it is a small household discharge, you maybe able to operate under General Binding Rules for small sewage discharges.

 Here are a few examples from the General Binding rules:

 - Are you discharging less than 2000 litres a day into a soak-away?

-- Are you discharging 5000 litres a day into the water coarse?
+- Are you discharging 5000 litres a day into the watercourse?

 - Does the discharge flow into any environmentally protected zones, such as a Special Site of Scientific Interest, or Ramsar Site?

-- Is the discharge near or on in source Protection Zone?
+- Is the discharge near or in a source Protection Zone?

-If your system can meet the General Binding Rules, you shouldn’t need an environmental permit.
-However, you are still required to have a system meets what ever discharge permission you have (either the Binding Rules or Environmental Permit).
+If your system can meet the General Binding Rules, you should not need an environmental permit.
+However, you are still required to have a system that meets the discharge permission you have (either the Binding Rules or Environmental Permit).

-The General Binding Rules are vast and complex, and we recommend you seek expect advise before making any changes or looking to install a sewage treatment system.
+The General Binding Rules are vast and complex.
+We recommend you seek expert advice before making any changes or looking to install a sewage treatment system.